• Home

 MQLs go through several processes before becoming SQLs and can stay in these stages for weeks or months without moving closer to the top of the funnel.
 They’re also difficult to predict so lead scoring is a good way of measuring their potential value; the scores help you track which leads are most likely to become customers and work with them accordingly.

 Customer segmentation is necessary.
-The sales team need to know that every lead generated by marketing is worth converting into a real customer.
+The sales team needs to know that every lead generated by marketing is worth converting into a real customer.
 The best way to do this is to make sure that every potential lead that comes through the door can be considered “sales-ready”.

 ii-Lead generation